-Section 3.
-In the event that an individual is involuntarily assigned to a new shift, in order to maintain the 24 hours on, 48 hours off schedule, the employee shall receive a paid administrative day if the start of the new shift occurs during the scheduled 48 hours off of the previous shift.
-Vacation, holiday, and Kelly Days may not be used to satisfy the 48 hours' requirement.
+Section 5.
+In the event that an individual is involuntarily assigned to a new shift, in order to maintain a minimum of forty-eight (48) hours off between scheduled shifts, the employee shall receive a paid administrative leave day if the start of the new shift assignment occurs during their scheduled minimum forty-eight (48) hours off of the previous shift.
+Vacation and holiday may not be used to satisfy the 48-hour requirement.

-1. If an employee is involuntary reassigned to a different shift mid-year, the City will work with the employee to reschedule the employee's leave days to correspond with the new shift assignment.
+- (a) If an employee is involuntary reassigned to a different shift mid-year, the City will work with the employee to reschedule the employees leave days to correspond with the new shift assignment.